Fillo22/IoT-Monitoring/README.md

 ## Prometheus Node Exporter installation

-Refer to the [Prometheus Node Exporter](./PrometheusExporterSetup.md) for installation instructions.
+Refer to the [Prometheus Node Exporter](./PrometheusExporterSetup.md) documentation for installation instructions.

 ## Azure Data Explorer Setup

-Refer to the [Azure Data Explorer](./ADXSetup.md) for setup instructions.
+Refer to the [Azure Data Explorer](./ADXSetup.md) documentation for setup instructions.

+## Azure Function for data rectification

+Refer to the [Azure Function](./IoTMonitoring.Functions.Normalization/README.md) documentation for a deep dive explanation.

 ## View the Grafana dashboard